didit-protocol/didit-sdk/README.md

 You can use the CodeSandbox links below try out Didit Sdk:

 - with [Vite-React](https://codesandbox.io/p/sandbox/github/rainbow-me/rainbowkit/tree/main/examples/with-vite) // TODO: setup example on codesandbox
+- with [Create-React-Appp](https://codesandbox.io/p/sandbox/github/rainbow-me/rainbowkit/tree/main/examples/with-vite) // TODO: setup example on codesandbox

 ### Examples

 The following examples are provided in the [examples](./examples/) folder of this repo.

 - `with-vite-react`
   The example contains a first view 'localhost:3030' where you can test the ConnetButton and a second view 'localhost:3030/status' where you can login, logout and check the auth status from with you own buttons and hooks!

+- `with-create-react-app`
+  this one contains only connection button on home page

 ### Running examples